mef/documentation/docs/unittests.md

 npm install --save-dev graphology mocha
 ```

-Then you need to create a file to run with mocha:
+Then you need to create a file that will be run by `mocha`:

 ```js
 // test.js